23 Troubleshooting

 x-Only Layer Types Do Not Accept a y Column

-Symptom: "lay-histogram uses only the x column" error.
+Symptom: "lay-histogram uses only the x column; do not pass a y column" error.

 Cause: Histogram, bar, density, and rug layer types use only the x column.
 Passing a y column is an error.